-A vaginal cuff is a closure made at the top of the vagina, near where the cervix is usually located.
-A surgeon creates a vaginal cuff by stitching together the top part of the vagina, usually as part of a total or radical hysterectomy.
+A vaginal cuff is a closure a surgeon makes at the top of the vagina, near the typical location of the cervix.
+Surgeons usually perform this procedure as part of a total or radical hysterectomy.

-Doctors recommend hysterectomies for women who would benefit from the surgical removal of the uterus.
-The cervix is the lowest part of the uterus where it meets the vagina.
+Doctors recommend hysterectomies for females who would benefit from the surgical removal of the uterus.
+The cervix is the lowest part of the uterus, where it meets the vagina.

-During a total or radical hysterectomy, a surgeon removes the woman’s whole uterus, including her cervix.
+During a total or radical hysterectomy, a surgeon removes the whole uterus, including the cervix.
 The surgeon will then create a vaginal cuff in the place of the cervix.

-Sometimes, a vaginal cuff procedure will be done separately from a hysterectomy if this area needs to be repaired due to tearing or improper healing.
+Sometimes, a vaginal cuff procedure will be separate from a hysterectomy if this area needs repairing due to a tear or improper healing.

-It is essential to speak to a doctor about the recovery process, as every woman is different and may benefit from an individualized recovery plan.
+Speaking with a doctor about the recovery process is essential, as everyone is different and may benefit from an individualized recovery plan.

-- Get plenty of bed rest for the first few weeks.
+- getting plenty of bed rest for the first few weeks

-- Do not insert anything other than prescribed medication into the vagina.
+- not inserting anything other than prescribed medication into the vagina, including tampons

 Removing the scar tissue may be uncomfortable but should not be painful.
-It can usually be done in the doctor’s office without any need for a separate appointment.
+This can usually take place in the doctor’s office without the need for a separate appointment.

 While vaginal cuffs are generally safe, there is a small risk of the cuff tearing.
 A vaginal cuff tear occurs when the edges of the wound split or rip.

 A vaginal cuff tear, also known as vaginal cuff dehiscence, is rare.
-Due to the suturing or cutting technique, women are more at risk for this complication if they have undergone a laparoscopic or robotic hysterectomy instead of an abdominal or vaginal hysterectomy.
+Due to the suturing or cutting technique, people are

 If the vaginal cuff tear is very large, additional complications may occur, including a bowel evisceration.
 This happens when the bowels push through the torn vaginal cuff.